ceejbot/rust-emitter/README.md

 There's no error handling to speak of yet.
 It doesn't try to reconnect.
 I have no idea how to test it other than the little program in `main.rs`.
 There's no UDP emitter implementation (just use TCP like you should anyway).

 If you don't pass `name` in a point map you'll crash instead of doing anything useful.

+The API for creating a point with custom fields could be nicer; would be great to hide the choice of `serde_json` from consumers.

 ## License